cvickery/transfer_statistics/README.md

 ## Setup
 Run the query CV\_QNS\_XFER\_STATS on CUNYfirst and copy the resulting csv file to downloads.
-The Criteria tab is where the articulation term range is hard-coded.
+There is a prompt for the earliest articulation term to include.

 Run the local command (build\_rule\_descriptions.py* to update the *rule\_descriptions* table in the cuny_curriculum database.

+These two steps must be completed within the last seven days to be able to proceed to the next step.

 ## Generate Reports
 **Usage:** `transfer_statistics.py [-b] [-c]`

 Use the `-b` option to generate a database table of transfer rules where a course transfers only as a blanket credit course